What Is a Dietitian?

 Words of Warning

-Because of the vast number of unqualified people offering nutrition advice, you must ensure your dietitian is registered with the regulatory body for your province.
+Because of the vast number of unqualified people offering nutrition advice, you must ensure your dietitian is registered with the regulatory body for your providence.
 With the appropriate registration, your dietitian will provide safe nutrition advice.

 Because of the vast number of unqualified people offering nutrition advice, you must ensure your dietitian is registered with the regulatory body for your province.
 With the appropriate registration, your dietitian will provide safe nutrition advice.
 By choosing your dietitian from our team, you can be absolutely sure they have the appropriate registration.